 - top-notch examples from leading brands sending them

-Fast-forward over 12 months, and some things have stayed the same; replenishment emails are still incredibly important, helping retailers retain existing customers (and not lose out to competition!) by making it easy as pie for them to shop again.
+Fast-forward a couple of years and some things have stayed the same: replenishment emails are still incredibly important, helping retailers retain existing customers (and not lose out to competition!) by making it easy as pie for them to shop again.

 In this blog post, we offer an update on the art of the replenishment email, taking a look at:

 - Subject line, preheader text, content and product recommendations

 As explored in our latest ebook, A no-nonsense guide to AI in ecommerce marketing, it’s only a matter of time before machine learning algorithms take over certain parts of an ecommerce marketer’s job.